-In a connectionless internetwork, Congestion Avoidance has to be a co-operative activity in which a major part is played by the users of the network.
-Successful operation of the network depends on its users being "good citizens" and reducing the load placed upon the network once the onset of congestion has been determined.

-In general, any suitable Congestion Avoidance technique must be able to control overload situations in the underlying network in such a way that data transfer is performed as efficiently as possible.
-To be acceptable, the adopted Congestion Avoidance technique must satisfy the following goals:

-- 1. High throughput (in bit/s), together with a small end-to-end transit delay, should be experienced by network users. - 2.
-A small buffer load within the traversed routers should be achieved. - 3.
-The probability of packet loss should be minimal.
+- 3.5.2.1 In a connectionless internetwork, Congestion Avoidance has to be a co-operative activity in which a major part is played by the users of the network.
+Successful operation of the network depends on its users being "good citizens" and reducing the load placed upon the network once the onset of congestion has been determined. - 3.5.2.2 In general, any suitable Congestion Avoidance technique must be able to control overload situations in the underlying network in such a way that data transfer is performed as efficiently as possible.
+To be acceptable, the adopted Congestion Avoidance technique must satisfy the following goals: - a) high throughput (in bit/s), together with a small end-to-end transit delay, should be experienced by network users; - b) a small buffer load within the traversed routers should be achieved; and

-In pursuit of these goals, two candidate algorithms were initially investigated during the development of the ATN Internet SARPs.
-These were a sending transport entity back-off algorithm, similar to the

-Van Jacobsen Slow-Start algorithm that is widely used in the TCP/IP Internet, and a Receiving Transport Entity Congestion Avoidance algorithm.

-Although widely used, the former was rejected.
+- c) the probability of packet loss should be minimal;. - 3.5.2.3 In pursuit of these goals, two candidate algorithms were initially investigated during the development of the ATN ICS SARPs.
+These were a sending transport entity back-off algorithm, similar to the Van Jacobsen Slow-Start algorithm that is widely used in the TCP/IP Internet, and a Receiving Transport Entity Congestion Avoidance algorithm. - 3.5.2.4 Although widely used, the former was rejected.
 The Slow-Start algorithm probes the network until congestion occurs, when the transport entity backs off and then proceeds to probe again.
 It is effective when congestion is a rare event, and avoids catastrophic congestion occurring, but is inefficient on a heavily loaded network, as that network is regularly forced into a congested state during the regular "probes".
 In a mobile network, such as the ATN, there is also considerable scope for the Slow-Start algorithm to be confused by a mobile system changing its point of attachment.
-The resulting packet losses will be interpreted by the sending transport entity as an indication of a congested network, forcing a back-off state and hence a resulting in a lowering of throughput.

-On the other hand, the chosen algorithm relies upon indications received from the network layer (i.e. the CE-bit in an NPDU Header) in order to determine when the network is approaching a congested state, and adjusts the advertised credit window in response.
+The resulting packet losses will be interpreted by the sending transport entity as an indication of a congested network, forcing a back-off state and hence a-resulting in a lowering of throughput. - 3.5.2.5 On the other hand, the chosen algorithm relies upon indications received from the network layer (i.e. the CE-bit in an NPDU Header) in order to determine when the network is approaching a congested state, and adjusts the advertised credit window in response.
 This has the advantages of avoiding the continued probing that is characteristic of the Slow-Start algorithm, and of remaining unaffected by a mobile system changing its point of attachment.
 It therefore appears to give a significantly better throughput in the aeronautical environment.

-6.3 Receiving Transport Layer Congestion Avoidance
+3.5.3 Receiving Transport Layer Congestion Avoidance

-6.3.1 Overview
+3.5.3.1 Overview